zhaoblake/mini-apollo/README.md

-# mini-apollo
+# Mini Apollo
-A light weight Apollo Config SDK for Python.
+A lightweight Apollo Config SDK for Python.